Invasion of Privacy (album): Commercial performance

 On April 13, 2018, Apple Music announced that Invasion of Privacy set a new record for the most streamed album by a female artist in a single week with over a hundred million streams.
 The album debuted at number one on the US Billboard 200 chart, moving 255,000 album-equivalent units with 103,000 coming from pure album sales in its first week.
-It achieved the largest on-demand audio streaming week ever for an album by a woman with 202.6 million streams.
+It achieved the largest on-demand audio streaming week ever for an album by a woman and for a female rap album, with 202.6 million streams.
 At the time of its release, it became the second biggest first-week sales of 2018.
 Cardi B became the fifth female rapper to top the chart.
 On the US Billboard Hot 100 chart dated April 21, Cardi B listed 13 songs, with 12 of them being songs from Invasion of Privacy, thus surpassing Beyoncé for the most simultaneous songs on the chart by a solo female artist.
 The record was later broken by Billie Eilish in 2019 when 12 tracks from her album When We All Fall Asleep, Where Do We Go? and two additional singles charted on the Hot 100 in a single week.

 In its second week, the album fell to number two on the chart, earning an additional 129,000 units, dropping forty-nine percent from the first week.
 In its third week, the album remained at number two with over 91,000 units, dropping thirty percent from the previous week.
 It has spent twenty one consecutive weeks within the top ten on the chart, which is the most weeks for a female rap album— including eight non-consecutive weeks within the top five.
 It also spent twenty two consecutive weeks within the top ten on the Top R&B/Hip Hop chart.
 As of July 6, 2018, Invasion of Privacy is the best-performing female album of 2018 and the third overall in the United States.
 The album remained the largest female debut of 2018 in the country until September 2018, with the release of Carrie Underwood's Cry Pretty.
 In the US, Invasion of Privacy was the fourth best selling album of 2018 with 2,060,000 album-equivalent units, the best selling for a female artist that year.

-In December 2019, it became the most-streamed album by a female rapper ever in Spotify.
+In December 2019, it became the most-streamed female rap album on Spotify.

+Invasion of Privacy is one of the best-selling female rap albums of the 2010s according to the Recording Academy and the Billboard 200 decade-end chart.
 In January 2020, it became the longest-charting debut album by a female rapper on the Billboard 200, surpassing Lauryn Hill's The Miseducation of Lauryn Hill (1998).
 In August 2020, it became the longest-charting album by a female rapper, surpassing 124 weeks.
 It surpassed 150 weeks in the chart in February 2021.
+As of August 2025, the album has earned 7.1 million equivalent album units, being the best-selling female rap album of the 21st century in the US, according to Luminate.
 Invasion of Privacy also debuted atop the Canadian Albums Chart, moving 12,000 album-equivalent units.
 It was certified Platinum by Music Canada for shipments of 80,000 copies.
 The album was a commercial success internationally as well, peaking within the top ten on charts in Australia, Denmark, Estonia, Finland, Flanders, Iceland, Ireland, the Netherlands, New Zealand, Norway, Sweden, and the United Kingdom.